MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 1. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).
 2. In the navigation pane, select **Environments**, and then select **New**.
 3. Enter a name, choose Production or Sandbox, and choose Yes to **Create a database for this environment**.
 Select **Next**.
 4. Select Yes to **Enable Dynamics 365 apps** and then select **Remote Assist** from the dropdown and select **Save**.
 This will create an environment and automatically install the Remote Assist app.

-> [!IMPORTANT]
-> If you do not see Remote Assist in the dropdown, it may not be available in your region yet for automatic deployment.
-If so, leave the toggle enabled but don't select any apps in the dropdown and proceed with creating the environment.
-Once created, follow the instructions below to **Use an existing environment**.
+If you encounter an issue, see [Troubleshooting](#troubleshooting) below.

-For more detailed documentation on creating Dynamics 365 Environments refer to this doc: [Create and manage environments in the Power Platform admin center](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center)
+For more detailed documentation on creating Dynamics 365 Environments, see: [Create and manage environments in the Power Platform admin center](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center)

 ### Use an existing environment